How To Feed A Loon

 Wine – We prefer a dry white, such as Chardonnay or Sauvignon Blanc.

-Fortified wine – Madiera or Marsala are both excellent choices.
+Fortified wine – Madeira or Marsala are both excellent choices.

 Beef stock – Homemade or purchased.